sholtomaud/phd/Literature Review/litrev.md

 ### Perceived Riskiness

-Riskiness, it might be said, is in the eye of the stakeholder, and as such open to many subjective factors which may, or may not be related to the best effort to quantize risk {{quote from above}}.
+Riskiness, it might be said, is in the eye of the stakeholder, and as such open to many subjective factors which may, or may not be related to the best effort to quantize risk {quote from above}.
 With that said, research conducted by [@siegrist_trust_2012] found a positive relationship between procedural fairness and public acceptance.
 Turner has also suggested that procedural fairness may the critical element for enabling trust in an authority [@turner_social_1991].
 As Moffat and Zhang note, this definition of trust focuses on reciprocity and benevolence [@moffat_paths_2014].
 They hypothesized that trust is a critical pathway for the acceptance of an operation.
 In this hypothesis is contained a further corollary that procedures perceived as fair and contact that contains a forum in which concerns can be voiced, will enhance trust, thereby reducing the risk of a SLO withdrawal.

-It embodies the notion that  promotes cooperation [@moffat_paths_2014], {{who cite De Cremer et al., 2005; Rawls, 2001; Tyler and Blader, 2000}}.
+It embodies the notion that  promotes cooperation [@moffat_paths_2014], {who cite De Cremer et al., 2005; Rawls, 2001; Tyler and Blader, 2000}.

 * sound, but not well communicated - moderate uncertainty
 * unsound, and not well communicated - highly uncertainty
 * sound, and well communicated - low uncertainty
 * unsound, and well communicated - low uncertainty

-{{But this pathway is continuous, dynamic measure...Need evidance.}}
+{But this pathway is continuous, dynamic measure...Need evidance.}

-{{{The question of how to measure a stakeholder's perceived riskiness, not just concerned with trust and procedural fairness, but trust in the measure itself, the intended use of such a measure might concern a stakeholder, and in a way have a negative impact on trust.
+{The question of how to measure a stakeholder's perceived riskiness, not just concerned with trust and procedural fairness, but trust in the measure itself, the intended use of such a measure might concern a stakeholder, and in a way have a negative impact on trust.
 In this way, the measure, and the system needs to be independent, or stakeholder neutral.
 The issue here is how could such a system which attempts to visualize perceived risk, survive as a business model, without some revenue?
-Revenue or economic benefit is always a soruce of mistrust, trying to cook the books, or fake engagement for the sole purpose of extracting profit. }}}
+Revenue or economic benefit is always a soruce of mistrust, trying to cook the books, or fake engagement for the sole purpose of extracting profit. }

 #### Perceived Riskiness Requirements